ThePacielloGroup/cupper/content/patterns/API/server.md

 ### Load

 The `restore` end point is used to restore a temporary file, the `load` end point is used to restore already uploaded server files.
 These files might be located in a database or somewhere on the server file system.
-Either way they might not be accessible by URL.
+Either way they might not be directly accessible from the web.

 For situations where a user might want to edit an existing file selection we can use the `load` end point to restore those files.